 When Nereo Rocca was appointed as the manager of the Italian club side Padova, he pioneered the system and it would be picked up from him by Herrera who would go on to use it successfully with the Inter Milan team of the 1960s.
-The Verrou system founded by Rappan was first proposed in 1932, when he was the manager of the Swiss club Servette and used four defenders, fixed to their positions and playing in an extremely strict and rigid man marking system.
+The Verrou system founded by Rappan was first proposed in 1932 when he was the manager of the Swiss club Servette and used four defenders, fixed to their positions, and played in an extremely strict and rigid man-marking system.
 The link between these four fixed defenders was a playmaker deployed in the midfield role and two wingers, who tried to create openings for the strikers when they got the chance.

-The tactic, often referred to in 1-3-3-3 format, was called the real Catenaccio and some of the variations of the system were the use of the tactical formation 1-4-3-2 or the 1-4-4-1.
-Perhaps the most important innovation of the system came in the form of the deployment of a libero, often called as the sweeper behind the three man defensive line, whose sole task was to recover and clear the loose balls, nullifying the attacks of the opposition if they penetrated the defensive line as well as provide cover for a defender while man marking.
-The counter attacking system, based on the long passes from the defense was another important innovation of the system.
+The tactic, often referred to in the 1-3-3-3 format, was called the real Catenaccio and some of the variations of the system were the use of the tactical formation 1-4-3-2 or the 1-4-4-1.
+Perhaps the most important innovation of the system came in the form of the deployment of a libero, often called the sweeper behind the three-man defensive line, whose sole task was to recover and clear the loose balls, nullifying the attacks of the opposition if they penetrated the defensive line as well as provide cover for a defender while man-marking.
+The counter-attacking system, based on the long passes from the defense was another important innovation of the system.